 Instructions

 Your first task in making elderflower cordial is to go out and find an elder tree and collect the flowers.
 Only collect ones that are a white/cream colour and full of pollen.
 If they are yellow, leave them alone.
-As you gather the flower clusters, please give them a gentle shake to remove insects.
+As you gather the flower clusters, please gently shake them to remove insects.

-Add the water and castor sugar to a pot and bring to a boil.
+Add the water and castor sugar to a pot and boil.
 Then add the sliced lemons and reduce the heat.
 Simmer for five minutes.
 Then take off the heat to cool down.

 Take each elderflower cluster and snip off the stems, ready for the infusion process.